drakeexqw/drakebusiness.ml/README.md

 # drakebusiness.ml
-Developed by Drake.#9999 - All Rights Reserved - Unauthorized use and/or distribution is prohibited.
+Developed by Drake.#9999 - All Rights Reserved -

 Don't forget to remove my Statcounter code at the bottom before using it.